meltano/meltano/docs/src/docs/command-line-interface.md

 ### Commands

-Plugins can define [commands](/docs/configuration.html#plugin-commands), which are shortcuts for combinations of arguments which can be shared by all users of the project.
+Plugins can define [commands](/docs/configuration.html#plugin-commands), which are shortcuts for combinations of arguments.
 These can be invoked with the shortcut command of the form `meltano invoke <plugin>:<command>`.

 ```bash
 meltano invoke dbt:seed